How to Keep the Dropping Board Clean

 We did not realize this when we built our coop.
 The manure dropping into the built in nest boxes below was a disgusting problem.
 I did not look forward to cleaning that mess up every week.
 The smell of manure would sometimes get pretty bad and some years the flies were just terrible.
 I tried to clean up daily so that the task would never grow too large.
 I thought there had to be a better way.

 How I Made the Dropping Board in Our Coop

 I placed two wide boards across the top of the nest boxes that sat under the roost bar.
 These boards would serve as the dropping board.
-Doing this helped the problem some, but I still had to clean manure off the dropping board frequently, in order to keep the flies and odor under control.
+Doing just this helped the problem some, but I still had to clean manure off the dropping board frequently.
+If I failed to clean the dropping boards daily, flies and odor crept in.

-How Often To Change the Dropping Board Liner
+How To Clean and Change the Dropping Board Liner

 We have plenty of empty feed bags every week from feeding the animals on our farm.
 If you don’t use enough feed bags to try this method, perhaps newspaper would work the same way.
 Using newspaper, you would have to change it out more frequently than twice a week with the feed bags.
-The newspaper can be added to the compost pile as well.
+You can add newspaper to the compost pile as well.
 This method might not work for every chicken coop but it has made one job, on our farm, easier to complete.

 Peek Into Our Coop

 You can watch this video about how the system is set up .